NavSanya/Data_Anlysis_Exercise/README.md

 ```

 The Generated SQL Scripts (MySQL)

-Creating Tables.sql
+* Creating Tables.sql
-brands_insert.sql
+* brands_insert.sql
-receipts_items_insert.sql
+* receipts_items_insert.sql
-receipts_insert.sql
+* receipts_insert.sql
-users_insert.sql
+* users_insert.sql

-When I was trying to do this I was encuntering multiple issues but the most major issues are Missing Values and Duplicate entries so I tried to go around it as much as possible.
+When I was trying to do this I was encountering multiple issues but the major issues were Missing Values and Duplicate entries so I tried to go around it as much as possible.

-I assumed that date format was given as a timestamp in milliseconds so I converted it into YYYY-MM-DD HH:MM format.
+I also assumed that date format was given as a timestamp in milliseconds so I converted it into YYYY-MM-DD HH:MM format.

-Thats when I realized I can make a detailed csv file about each error in the json files therefore I made the python script and generated a csv file.
+Thats when I realized I can make a detailed csv file about Missing Values and Duplicate entries error in the json files therefore I made the python script and generated a csv file.

 ## FOURTH: Communicate with Stakeholders
 Hi Team,